 Because all cultural understanding begins with self-understanding, you first need to ask questions about what's typical for your own culture – e.g. how you typically manage a project group, communicate, hold meetings, onboard new colleagues, or what the situation might be about.

 And then you ask the same questions to the other culture – what's typical for their way of doing things?

 You may discover that your global colleagues/partners typically do things in a way completely different from what you’re used to.
 Then be sure to remember: It's not about 'the right' or 'the wrong' way of doing things.
 It's about different ways of doing things.

 Once you’ve asked what you know about both your own and your global colleagues' or partners' culture, you should also ask what you DON'T know about each other's cultures, using questions like:

 You’ll often realize that there are a lot of things that you DON'T know.
 That’s an important step.
 Because now you KNOW what you actually DON'T know.
 Then you can start to find out, which leads us to the Cultural Investigator's second characteristic.

 When you’ve asked a lot of curious questions and realized that you don't know all the answers – what do you do?

 You simply go and ask!

-If you just assume that 'the others' do things like you usually do – because it's common sense to do like that – then you'll often go wrong.
+If you just assume that your global colleagues/partners do things like you do – because it's common sense to do like that – then you'll often go wrong.